bigbio/quantms/docs/modlocal.rst

 Mass spectrometry (MS) proteomics is widely used to identified and quantify post-translation modifications in complex biological samples.
 In a typical (MS) proteomics experiment , the resulted spectra are most commonly identified with sequence search engines such as Comet, and MS-GF+ (read more details: :doc:`identification`).

-In each of these softwares and tools, the correct peptide sequence is often identified and the possible location of a PTM assigned.
+In each of these software's and tools, the correct peptide sequence is often identified and the possible location of a PTM assigned.
 Yet, the confidence with which the modification is localized in the event of multiple possible amino acid residues is often not well characterized.
 Most search engines provide the best matching peptide ion sequence and locations for PTMs, often with a confidence score quantifying the likelihood that the peptide ion sequence is correct, but do not generally provide confidence metrics for the PTM site assignments.

 Robust metrics for local and global false localization rates (FLR) should always be computed to complement the global and local false discovery rate (FDR) metrics that are currently commonly reported for peptide ion identification results (as reviewed in [CHALKLEY2012]_).